Max Hoffmann: Later life

 In 1919, he was given command of a brigade along the Polish border.
 The leader of the new small German Army was Hans von Seeckt, who had quarreled with Hoffmann during the war.
 Hoffmann was retired in March 1920 and settled back in Berlin, where he reconciled with Hindenburg at a personal meeting.
-He and the industrialist Arnold Rechberg campaigned persistently trying to persuade the western powers to join together to overthrow the Soviet Union.
+He and the industrialist Arnold Rechberg campaigned persistently trying to persuade the western powers to join to overthrow the Soviet Union.
 He published his wartime memoirs and evaluations, his views on Russia, and his version of Tannenberg.
 A few years after the war, when touring the field at Tannenberg, Hoffmann told a group of army cadets, "See—this is where Hindenburg slept before the battle, this is where Hindenburg slept after the battle, and between you and me this is where Hindenburg slept during the battle".

 Hoffmann died at the spa at Bad Reichenhall on 8 July 1927.
-He was "rated by some historians "as perhaps the most brilliant staff officer of his generation" and was used as a model at the United States Army Command and General Staff College."
+He was rated by some historians "as perhaps the most brilliant staff officer of his generation" and was used as a model at the United States Army Command and General Staff College."